openstack/magnum/doc/source/user/index.rst

   To use this service tiller_enabled must be true when using helm_client_tag<v3.0.0.
   Default: false

+_`monitoring_retention_days`
+  The number of time (in days) that prometheus metrics should be kept.
+  Default: 14

+_`monitoring_retention_size`
+  The maximum memory (in GiB) allowed to be used by prometheus server to store metrics.
+  Default: 14

+_`monitoring_interval_seconds`
+  The time interval (in seconds) between consecutive metric scrapings.
+  Default: 30

+_`monitoring_storage_class_name`
+  The kubernetes storage class name to use for the prometheus pvc.
+  Using this label will activate the usage of a pvc instead of local disk space.
+  Default: ""

 _`prometheus_adapter_enabled`
   Enable installation of cluster custom metrics provided by the